martinsbalodis/web-scraper-chrome-extension/README.md

 ### Element Attribute
 This selector can extract an attribute of an html element.
 For example you might want to extract title attribute from this link: `<a href="#" title="my title">link<a>`.

+### Table
+This selector can extract data from tables.
+Table columns are used to split table rows into multiple values.
+Currently table selector only works with tables which have a <thead> HTML tag.
+Please submit issues for other table types.

 ## Issues
 Submit issues in issue tracker.
 Please attach an exported sitemap if possible.